pdoehle/swc-notes/sql.md

 Just as we would with a complex bash pipe and filter setup, we start with simple SQL queries and add pieces until we have built up a complex SQL query that we are certain works correctly.
 If we have a large database, queries can take time and this can prove to be too time-consuming.
 One strategy is to create a database that is a subset and then construct the appropriate queries.
 Once you know it works, then you can use it with the full data set.

 ## Calculating New Values
+> * Write queries that calculate new values for each selected record.

 After carefully re-reading the expedition logs, we realize that the radiation measurements they report may need to be corrected upward by 5%.
 Instead of modifying the stored data, we can do this calculation as part of our query.